Khonzoda/Cornell-Conversational-Analysis-Toolkit/doc/source/wiki_afd.rst

 * reply_to - index of the parent contribution.
 The original dataset does not provide values for the "parent" of the contribution.
 Hence, we introduce the following artificial conversation structure:

 	* Every first utterance (nomination, vote, or a non-voting comment) we encounter in the discussion does not have a parent utterance (i.e. reply-to is None)
-	* Voting comments and nominations (if they are not already first in the discussion) are replies to the first utterance in the discussion
+	* Voting comments and nominations (if they are not already the first contribution in the discussion) are replies to the first utterance in the discussion
 	* Non-voting comments are replies to either (i) the previous vote or (ii) the first utterance in the discussion if no vote has been cast yet.

 * timestamp - time of the contribution, given in Unix timestamp